sammy-dev/patient-management-system-canister/README.md

 ### UUID Package Workaround

-A workaround is implemented to make the UUID package work with Azle by providing a global implementation of the `crypto` object.
++-A workaround is implemented to make the UUID package work with Azle by providing a global implementation of the `crypto` object.

 ## Deployment on Local Machine